 Even if you choose to go with a boot other than the Moab 2, your choice doesn’t need to leave you broke.

 Your ideal boot should be lightweight and with enough cushioning to protect the soles of your feet from sharp rocks and with a high ankle cuff for support.
 It doesn’t need to be expensive, or designed for ultralight hiking.
 Instead, your boots, or shoes, should be what feels right to you.

 If you need more help choosing the right footwear, check out our hiking boot guide.

 First Aid Kit

 A first aid kit is a key requirement no matter where you intend to hike, or how fast you move.
-And the environment and temperatures will further affect the selection of medical gear you pack into you kit.
-For now we’ll assume your hike will be in a temperate region and the worst animal injury you can expect is being bitten by a midge (sorry USA, we’ll cover bears and other big, scary creatures in a dedicated first aid post).
+And the environment and temperatures will further affect the selection of medical gear you pack into your kit.
+For now, we’ll assume your hike will be in a temperate region and the worst animal injury you can expect is being bitten by a midge (sorry USA, we’ll cover bears and other big, scary creatures in a dedicated first aid post).

 For a full breakdown, check out our list of the most common hiking injuries, where you’ll find in-depth descriptions and treatments.